 As Hesperia’s scope has broadened, its influence has increased, and it now holds a place among the most preeminent journals in the field of archaeology, a position that is recognized by the number of scholars seeking to have their work published within its pages.
 Thus, Hesperia is continuing to grow, not only in scope and breadth, but also in its page count.
 The Friends of Hesperia was founded in 2014 to help fund this growth in all its manifestations.

 We therefore invite everyone to become members of our Friends of Hesperia family!

 Contributions are welcome in any amount and are tax deductible.
 Levels of giving are named after some of the ASCSA’s past editors: McAllister: $25, Chase: $50, Fowler: $100, Cullen: $250, Clement: $500, Capps: $750, Carpenter: $1,000, Meritt: $2,500, Shoe: $5,000, Pierce Blegen: $10,000.

-As our thanks to you, your name will be listed on the inside back cover of four consecutive issues of the journal.
+As our thanks to you, your name will be listed online and on the inside back cover of four consecutive issues of the journal.